ARTICLES OF INCORPORATION AND

 Except as expressly provided herein to the contrary, the Board of Directors may appoint other committees, teams, and/or other posts, in accordance with Robert’s Rules of Order, to perform such duties as may be defined in their creation.

 Section 1.
-This Club shall hold a monthly meeting on such day and at such time and place as shall be determined by the Board of Directors.
-It may hold such other meeting as the Board of Directors or the membership may desire.
+This Club shall hold a General meeting on such day and at such time and place as shall be determined by the Board of Directors.
+It may hold other such meetings as the Board of Directors.

 Section 2.
-The Annual Meeting of the Club shall be the regular monthly meeting in February of each year.
+The Annual Meeting of the Club shall be in February of each year.
 The membership of the Club shall be given at least two (2) weeks’ notice by email of the date and place of the Annual Meeting.

 Section 3.
-One-fourth (1/4) of the members of the Club shall constitute a quorum at any meeting.
+One-tenth (1/10) of the paid members of the Club shall constitute a quorum at any meeting.

-ARTICLE X. NOMINATION AND ELECTION OF OFFICERS AND DIRECTORS:
+ARTICLE XI.
+NOMINATION AND ELECTION OF OFFICERS AND DIRECTORS:

 Section 1.
 The election of officers and directors shall be held at the annual meeting in February.

 Section 2.
-In each November the Board of Directors shall appoint the Nominating Committee.
+Each November the Board of Directors shall appoint the Nominating/Election Committee.
 This committee shall consist of the Treasurer, the Secretary and two (2) other members.
-The President shall designate the Chairman of this committee who will not be either the Treasurer or the Secretary.
+The President shall designate the Chairman of this committee who shall not be either the Treasurer or the Secretary.
 The duties of this committee shall be to make nominations, obtain the consent of those nominated, determine which members are in good standing to vote in the election, prepare the ballot for the election of such officers and directors, and report the results to the Board.

-Section 6.
-In the event that there are multiple candidates for any office, then voting shall be by paper ballot.
+Section 5.
 Only Full, Family, Patron, and Student members in good standing may vote.

-Section 8.
-A member who is in good standing who informs a Nominating Committee member that he or she is unable to attend the annual meeting may vote absentee by email.
-A Nominating Committee Member shall give that member by email the list of candidates for each office up to 2 days before the annual meeting.
-The member shall cast his or her vote, email back his or her ballot at least one day before the annual meeting, and the Nominating Committee Member shall print the vote to be presented to a Teller at the annual meeting.
+Section 7.
+A member who is in good standing who informs a Nominating/Election Committee member that he or she is unable to attend the annual meeting may vote absentee by email.
+A Nominating/Election Committee Member shall give that member by email the list of candidates for each office up to 3 days before the annual meeting.
+The member shall cast his or her vote, email back his or her ballot at least one day before the annual meeting, and the Nominating/Election Committee shall print the vote to be presented to a Teller at the annual meeting.

-Section 12.
-In the event of disability or inability of any Officer or Director to serve for a term for which he or she was elected, the vacancy shall be filled by an election by the Club at a regular meeting, upon at least one (1) month’s notice of the nomination or nominations by the Board of Directors.
+Section 11.
+In the event of disability or inability of any Officer or Director to serve for a term for which he or she was elected, the vacancy shall be filled by an election by the Club at a regular meeting, upon at least one (1) months’ notice of the nomination or nominations by the Board of Directors.

 Section 2.
-This Club shall not be used in any way for political purposes, nor shall it as a Club, active participate in the political candidacy of any person or initiative save and except matters pertaining to amateur radio issues.
+This Club shall not be used in any way for political purposes, nor shall it as a Club, actively participate in the political candidacy of any person or initiative save and except matters pertaining to amateur radio issues.